elcruzo/ElCruzo/README.md

 I love bringing ideas to life with code.

 ### THIS IS MY SIDE GITHUB ACCOUNT.
-I JUST COME HERE TO DUMP MY PROJECTS AND LEAVE :)
+I COME HERE JUST TO DUMP MY EXCITING PROJECTS AND LEAVE :)

 - 🔭 I’m currently working on Projects with Python, Golang.
 - 🌱 I’m currently learning Rust, Java, and Shell scripting.